The64thGamer/cheeseepedia/content/3ctt8o9c9i5lbqqy/content.md

 > "...You should see the s*** I took down last night.
 Without me fighting for the Rock-afire, it would be destroyed quickly.
 If you guys want to program simulated animatronic characters to do and say whatever you want, why don't you make up your own characters?
 Why do you have to destroy my life's work?"
 > "...I asked the creator of Replay to talk to me about these concerns.
 But he has not contacted me.
 Meanwhile, I have asked that people who publish Rock-afire content ask me to approve it.
 Letting every 13 year old with no filter and an enjoyment of watching the characters cuss is not the future of The Rock-afire.
 I have never had a problem with fan art, but these videos crossed the line into a "content" category that will lead to the ruin of the Rock-afire if not controlled."[2]

 By the middle of November, Aaron had become furious with the community's shows, regardless of their profanity, as he felt it was encroaching on his copyrights, which was intensified by Aaron's various court hearings that month.
-He would put out a bounty for $100 in Rock-afire merch for anyone who could find 64ths full name and address so he could be served a lawsuit.[4]
+He would put out a bounty for $100 in Rock-afire merch for anyone who could find Sudo's full name and address so he could be served a lawsuit.[4]
 On the 15th of November, Aaron would take down multiple fan-shows featuring profanity from "JWS0127 3", which inadvertently caused the entire channel to be terminated.
-Both of these events caused immediate disdain in the community, and caused 64th to remove downloads for Replay out of the fear of being sued.[4]
+Both of these events caused immediate disdain in the community, and caused Sudo to remove downloads for Replay out of the fear of being sued.[4]

 ### CEI's Change of Mind